 How often do we watch a movie and take the colouring for granted?

 Often the leading characters are shown in a particular colour.
-In Rare Blood, Panos, the main character is introduced to us on the horse where he wears his dual purpose 'fixing up the bathroom' and 'horse riding' clothes, a denim shirt in dusty blue and steel grey trousers.
+In Rare Blood, Panos, the main character is introduced to us on his horse where he wears his dual purpose 'fixing up the bathroom' and 'horse riding' clothes, a denim shirt in dusty blue and steel grey trousers.
 The reason we used denim is to allude to his reckless and impulsive personality from the very beginning.
-We wanted him to be perceived as part wild, anti-establishment, mercurial and manic.
+We want him to be perceived as part wild, anti-establishment, mercurial and manic.
 The denim blue shirt and the dark trousers quickly create an impression of a man who is independent and a bit of a rebel.
 The scene with Panos supposedly fixing the bathroom is significant in that he is about to embark on destroying everything around him.
 The irony and ambiguity point ahead to what's to come.

 Colour affects us, there's no question about it and is a strong device within a story.